seagle0128/doom-modeline/README.md

    The functionality requires the `async` and `ghub` packages, and make sure the token has permission to access the Github repositories.

+1. How to filter irc notifications to only mentions or keywords?

+   Use `doom-modeline-irc-priority-only` to enable and set up your filters with `rcirc-keyword` for rcirc and `tracking-faces-priorities` for circe.
+ERC support is not yet available see [#820](https://github.com/seagle0128/doom-modeline/pull/820).

 ## Donate